 The Master Gardener program is looking for people who are passionate about volunteering and gardening.
 No previous garden knowledge is required.
-The program equips participants to grow in knowledge about gardening best practices.
-After the training, Master Gardeners volunteer in their community, making significant contributions such as giving vegetables to food pantries and maintaining demonstration gardens at Iowa’s county fairgrounds.
+The program equips volunteers to grow in knowledge about gardening best practices.
+After the training, Master Gardeners volunteer in their community, making significant contributions such as giving produce to food banks for food security and making Iowa’s fairgrounds and main streets beautiful.

-“Master Gardeners provide volunteer service across Iowa,” said Susan DeBlieck, ISU Extension and Outreach Master Gardener coordinator.
-“They are excellent community resources who create partnerships in their community to enhance school gardens, provide educational opportunities and host plant sales.”
+“Master Gardeners provide information and education to Iowans,” said Susan DeBlieck, ISU Extension and Outreach Master Gardener assistant coordinator.
+“They are excellent community resources who help make the state a better place to live.”

-Training sessions will be held throughout the state; contact your local ISU Extension and Outreach county office for training location and start date.
+The training sessions will be held throughout the state, contact the local ISU Extension and Outreach county office for training locations.

 Those interested in the course can apply at https://mastergardenerhours.hort.iastate.edu/application-form.php.
-Training fees of $195 are due in the fall.
+Applications for the Master Gardener Program are due by Sept.
+1.

-After completing the course, Master Gardener trainees volunteer within the community, volunteering 40 hours.
-To maintain Master Gardener volunteer status, they volunteer 20 hours per year and build their gardening know-how by participating in 10 hours of continuing education.
+After completing the course, Master Gardener trainees work as volunteers within the community, volunteering 20 hours per year and building their gardening know-how by participating in ten hours of continuing education.